 Released in July, 2015, "Sitting in Aztec Chairs" is a five song EP that shows the maturity of Woody's songwriting as well as continued diversity.
 There is a little something for everybody, from the laid back island sound, to white-boy reggae, jazzy pop and straight rock.
 This EP was recorded with a small band playing "live" in the studio, just the same way they had to make recordings years ago because they simply didn't have enough tracks.
 You can feel the energy as the musicians play off of each other's performances.
 It's an all star lineup of local Portland, Oregon players including Jeff Anthony (Sheryl Crow) on drums.

 After charting at #1 an unprecedented 42 weeks on Broadjam’s Folk-Rock Chart, Moran was one of five international finalists in the 2008 International Singer Songwriter Association’s Best Rock Song of the Year contest with “Tu-Toned Stranger”.
 In 2010 his song “It Will Come Back to You” was chosen for a compilation CD for Adult Contemporary Radio Programmers.
-More recently Woody recorded a live show for Local Roots Radio program to air and stream on KMUZ-FM radio.
+More recently Woody recorded a live show for Local Roots Radio program to air and stream on KMUZ-FM radio as well as a live television appearance on CCTV Salem, OR.
+Woody had a glowing review of Sitting In Aztec Chairs from the national publication Music Connection Magazine in April 2016.
 Woody is currently writing and submitting songs for film and television.

 Please use the contact form to inquire about availability for shows and performances.
 Don't forget to join Woody's mailing list.